The Making of the Music Machine

 24. This picture shows how I stabilized my measuring tape with a piece of tape so I wouldn't need a second person.
 I marked off measurements and created a grid that would correspond with the small pencil drawing I made.
 Above is a scan of the original drawing, before the grid was drawn onto it.

+25. This picture shows the gridded drawing being transferred to the hood.
+Here, I have finished drawing most of the face.
+To the left, you can see the paper drawing setting on the hood.
+Red paintmarker was used to make the grid and copper paintmarker was used to draw Zappa's face.
 Once the drawing outlines were fully transferred, I used an exacto-knife to carefully cut out the design.
 Harlequin color-changing lacquer was airbrushed on and the stencil was removed.
 Unfortunately, I discovered the hard way that stretch mask does not work well with lacquer paint.
 The paint that oversprayed onto the mask tended to just slip off in a sheet and stayed attached to the paint job on the car instead of to the mask.
 It was a mess!
 Although, without being able to draw right on the stretch mask, I don't know how I would have gotten such a large, pre-planned design on the hood very easily.

 26. I decided to wet-sand the hood (not so much that the design would be sanded off---just to fix the mistakes).
 These pictures show the hood on my kitchen counter.
 I brought it inside for the taping process (since it was so hot out and the tape gets very gooey and leaves a lot of residue when it is peeled up).
+I used 1/8" plastic tape for tight curves and details and 60-day painters tape to cover larger areas.
+I used stretch mask only for a few very large areas to be blocked out.
+It took about 12 hours to tape off the hood.
+This time, I used a large spray gun instead of an airbrush to spray on the Harlequin paint.
+It worked much better and was more evenly applied, although now the surface of the design was raised quite a bit above the black paint.

 27. Next, the musical staff was taped off and painted.
 It took about 10 hours just to tape off the staff!
 In the pictures above, the left side of the staff has been painted with Harlequin but the right side has not yet been painted.